 Table-service meals consist of:

-The 2013 daily price of the Standard Disney Dining Plan $55.59 per adult and $17.16 per child, per night for most times of the year and $56.94 per adult and $18.16 per child during peak season.
+The 2014 nightly price (the Dining Plan is based on each night of your trip, not day) of the Standard Disney Dining Plan is $58.66 per adult and $18.88 per child for most times of the year, with slight surcharges during peak season.
 Children under 3 eat free from an adult’s plate.
 Gratuity is not included.
 The Disney Dining Plan must be purchased for the entire length of stay and for the entire party (ages 3+).
 Disney states that meals are non-transferable between party members, but they go into a common “pool” on your Key to the World card, so this is not enforced.
 Some “Signature Dining” meals and Cinderella’s Royal Table meals require 2 table-service credits.
 Disney states that this plan can save you up to 20%, but by following our tips, you can maximize your value, and save even more!
 Meals expire at midnight on day of check-out.

 For more information about the Standard Disney Dining Plan, refer to Disneyworld.com’s brochures on the plan: